I know you are all dying to learn about Icelandic Christmas traditions so today I’m here to tell you all about the Icelandic version of Santa Claus!

 Arrives: December 14

-Smallest of the brothers but also the most charming.
-If there has been heavy snow recently, he travels with a shovel in case he has to dig through snowdrifts.
-It’s important to leave a small chair next to the window to help him reach the shoe and to give him a rest before continuing on.
+He might be the smallest of the brothers, but he’s got the most charm.
+When there’s been heavy snowfall, he travels with a shovel in case he has to dig through snow drifts.
+It’s important to leave a small chair next to the window to help him reach the shoes.
+This also gives him a chance to catch his breath before moving on.

 Favorite treats: Skyr, biscuits, cheese, meat